rust-lang/blog.rust-lang.org/posts/2024-08-07-Project-goals.md

 [pcp]: https://blog.rust-lang.org/inside-rust/2024/05/07/announcing-project-goals.html
 [goal template]: https://rust-lang.github.io/rust-project-goals/TEMPLATE.html

 Each goal represents a contract between the **owner** -- the person who will ensure the work gets done, and typically the person opening the PR -- and the **Rust team**.
-The owner is promising to put their own resources (time, money, expertise) into driving the work forward, and the team is giving their approval and commiting to support the owner in the ways requested (e.g., reviews, meetings, etc).
+The owner is promising to put their own resources (time, money, expertise) into driving the work forward, and the team is giving their approval and committing to support the owner in the ways requested (e.g., reviews, meetings, etc).

 The details of who precisely will do what are giving in the ["Ownership and team asks"][] section, which takes the place of the "detailed design" you might find in an RFC.
 In some cases, the only ask of the team is "discussion and moral support", meaning that the goal owner is mostly looking for official approval that this is something the team would like to see get done.
 But other goals included asks like "standard reviews" for the resulting implementation work, pre-allocated "design meetings" for the team to review the intended design and give feedback, or "RFC decision" if an RFC will be required.